Updated May 25, 2021

 2. Keep improving Plan B until its better than Plan A

-We all have to through disappointment in life.
+We all have to go through disappointments in life.
 I thought I would be a professional musician when I was 17.
 Some kids want to be famous athletes.

 Life is full of broken dreams.